casper-network/docs-archive/dapp-dev-guide/erc20/implementation.rst

        let _totalSupply: U256 = tokenTotalSupply;
        set_key("_totalSupply", _totalSupply);
    }

-We then also add a few helper functions to set, and retrieve values from keys.
+We then also add a few helper functions to set, and retrieve values from the contract.
 The ``[casperlabs_method]`` macro facilitates this.
-Notice that each of these helper functions reference each of the ``set_key`` definitions in the constructor.
+Notice that each of these helper functions reference each of the ``set_key`` definitions in the constructor, and a generic ``get_key`` function to retrieve values is used.

 .. code-block:: rust